-(iv) The competent authority for approval of the Mine Closure Plan shall be the Standing Committee constituted by the Ministry of Coal for the purpose of approval of Mining Plans.
-In case of projects/mines of Government Companies, the competent authority to approve the MCP will be the authority competent to approve the Mining Plan.
+2 (iv) The competent authority for approval of the Mine Closure Plan shall be the Standing Committee constituted by the Ministry of Coal for the purpose of approval of Mining Plans.
+In case of projects/mines of Government Companies, the competent authority to approve the MCP will be the concerned Board of the Company wherever the power is so delegated for approval of the Mining Plan.

-(v) Four copies of MCP of all mines covered at Sub-Para iv) above shall be submitted to Ministry of Coal within the timeframe indicated at (ii) and (iii) referred above.
-The Companies shall carry out all changes in the Closure Plan including the amount of money to be levied for the proposed Escrow Account as directed by Ministry of Coal.
+2 (v) Four copies of MCPs of all mines covered at Sub-Para iv) above shall be submitted to Ministry of Coal within one month of the approval within the timeframe indicated at (ii) and (iii) referred above.
+The Companies shall carry out all changes in the Closure Plan including the amount of money to be deposited for the proposed Escrow Account as directed by Ministry of Coal.

-3. The Mine Closure Plan will have two components viz. i) Progressive or Concurrent Mine Closure Plan and ii) Final Mine Closure Plan.
-Progressive Mine Closure Plan would include various land use activities to be done continuously and sequentially during the entire period of the mining operations, whereas the Final Mine Closure activities would start towards the end of mine life, and may continue even after the reserves are exhausted and/or mining is discontinued till the mining area is restored to an acceptable level to create a self sustained ecosystem.
+3. The Mine Closure Plans will have two components viz. i) Progressive or Concurrent Mine Closure Plan and ii) Final Mine Closure Plan.
+Progressive Mine Closure Plan would include various land use activities to be done continuously and sequentially during the entire period of the mining operations, whereas the Final Mine Closure activities would start towards the end of mine life, and may continue even after the reserves are exhausted and/or mining is discontinued till the mining area is restored to an acceptable level by the Coal Controller as per the certification by National Environmental Engineering Research Institute (NEERI) or Central Mine Planning and Design Institute Limited (CMPDIL) or any other such institute as may be notified by the Government for these purposes to create a self sustained ecosystem.
+Provided that such restoration shall be completed within the period specified in Mine Closure Plan failing which the amount in the Escrow account shall be forfeited.
+The details for preparation of Final Mine Closure Plan are given in Annexure.

-4. Various project specific activities as per paragraphs 3, 4 and 6 of the enclosed guidelines for preparation of Mine Closure Plan shall be adhered to.
+4. Various project specific activities as per paragraphs 3, 4 and 6 of the guidelines are enclosed at Annexure for preparation of Mine Closure Plan shall be adhered to.
 The total cost estimate is to be assessed based on the activities as mentioned in the paragraphs 3, 4 and 6 of the said guidelines.
-The money to be levied per hectare of mining lease is to be deposited every year after commencement of any activity on the land for the mine after opening an Escrow Account.
+The money to be provided per hectare of total Project Area for the purpose is to be deposited every year after commencement of any activity on the land for the mine after opening a Fixed Deposit Escrow Account prior to obtaining mine opening permission from Coal Controller.
 Mining company/owners including all Public Sector Undertakings shall deposit the yearly amount in a Scheduled Bank in accordance with paragraphs 7 of the guidelines Annexed herewith.
+If the Mine owners fail to deposit the annual amount required to be deposited, the Government can withdraw the mining permission.